Ultra Premium Medium Timothy Hay

 If you’re not sure yet which type of hay you want, please check out our coverage of everything Rabbit Hole Hay here.

-- Fresh Hay - Every box is hand-packed so you get fresh, green & fragrant hay with little to no dust.
+- Fresh Hay - Rabbit Hole Hay hand-packs every box so you get fresh, green & fragrant hay with little to no dust.

 - High Fiber & Low Protein - Promotes healthy weight & digestion

-- Medium Roughage - Perfect amount of “roughage” to promote dental health.
+- Coarse Roughage - Perfect amount of “roughage” to promote dental health.